The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 1. Locally Native Species

 “The pocket forests are comprised of locally native species.
 This is what Professor Miyawaki called ‘Potential Natural Vegetation (PNV)’.
-It is what would have been on the site that you're proposing to put the forest … before the site was cleared.”
+It is the vegetation that would have been on the site where you're proposing to put the forest … before the site was cleared.”

-“We don't include ground covers, and we don't include grasses in a Miyawaki forest, because they're very fast-growing, and they all tend to dominate the canopy species.
-We have to be a bit careful about that."
+“We don't include ground covers, and we don't include grasses in a Miyawaki forest, because they're very fast-growing, and they tend to out complete other species.

 Coupland also emphasises planting at high density: three plants per square meter.
-"The high density is said to encourage rapid growth of these things, so you get rapid maturation of these forest systems."
+"The high density is said to encourage growth, so you get rapid maturation of these forest systems."

 2. Soil Remediation

-She said the soil remediation reinvigorates the soil, bringing life back to create optimal conditions for plants to grow before they are planted at high density.
+She said the soil remediation reinvigorates the soil, bringing life back to create optimal conditions for plants to grow before planting at high density.

-“Part of the process is to reinvigorate the life in that soil and add microbes back in.
-But we have to be careful about how much in the way of nutrients we add, because the proteas won't like it.
-I’ve modified how we reintroduce nutrients in the soil.
-The focus primarily is adding microbes into the soil to help kickstart the system, so that the plants can have a really good start in life."
+“Part of the process of creating a Miyawaki forests is to reinvigorate the life in the soil by adding microbes back in.
+But here in the south-west of Australia, we need to be careful about how much in the way of nutrients we add, because the Proteaceae are highly sensitive.
+Because of this, I’ve modified how we reintroduce nutrients in the soil.
+The focus is primarily on adding microbes into the soil to help kickstart the system, so that the plants can have a really good start."

 Once the soil is prepared, Coupland plants at a high density—around three plants per square metre.
-"The high density is said to encourage rapid growth of these plants, so you get rapid maturation of these forest systems," she said.
+"The high density encourages growth of these plants, so you get rapid maturation of these forest systems," she said.

 3. Species from Place

 "But the really critical part is making sure you get that species mix right," Coupland said.
-"It has to be the locally native plant species and nothing else, and nothing from different locations, or from fruit trees—only locally native plant species."
+"It has to be the locally native plant species and nothing else, no species from different locations, or fruit trees for example —only locally native plants."

-Prior to planting the pocket forest at Eddystone Primary School.
+Prior to planting the pocket forest at Eddystone Primary School in 2022.

 Pocket forest growth at Eddystone Primary School November 2025.